kanejamison/rent_iq/README.md

 - [x] Configure sqlite database
 - [x] Create Property model (name, address, year_built, website_url)
   - [x] Bonus: Added DB seeds for 10 properties.
-- [ ] Implement API endpoint: List all properties
+- [?]
+Implement API endpoint: List all properties
   - Our route at http://localhost:3000/properties is working fine... do we need to add additional API functionality?
-- [ ] Implement API endpoint: View single property
+- [?]
+Implement API endpoint: View single property
   - Our route at http://localhost:3000/properties/10 is working fine... do we need to add additional API functionality?
-- [ ] Configure CORS for frontend communication
+- [x] Configure CORS for frontend communication

 ### Frontend Tasks
 - [ ] Initialize React application with Vite